polemaster/configs/arch/README.md

 #### Adding Windows 11

 1. Create new Virtual Machine
+   - Skip unatennded installation.
+   - Give the VM sth like 16GB of RAM, 4 CPUs and 100GB of storage.
+   - In settings, tick all the boxes in "Storage" section (like Solid-state Drive or Hot-pluggable).
+Also, disable network adapter.
+1. During installation of Windows 11, you will have to log in to a Microsoft account.
+To avoid it, follow [these steps](https://www.ghacks.net/2023/01/26/how-to-bypass-the-microsoft-account-requirement-during-windows-setup/).
 1. Change resolution - explained [here](https://www.ghacks.net/2022/06/11/how-to-change-the-windows-screen-size-in-virtualbox/).
 Then change scale to appropriate (200% in my case).
 1. Shut down Windows and enable network in VirtualBox settings.
 1. Start Windows.